sirakisaias/web-44-web-sprint-challenge-adding-data-persistence-sirakisaias/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 You might prepare by writing down your own answers before hand.

 1. Explain the difference between Relational Databases and SQL.

+  rational database is a storage that manages storage, while SQL is used to query RBDMS.

 2. Why do tables need a Primary Key?

+  Because to uniquely identify one table to another table.

 3. What is the name given to a table column that references the Primary Key on another table?

+  A foreign key reference.

 4. What do we need in order to have a _many to many_ relationship between two tables?

+  it happens when multiple records in a table are associated with another table.